devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - To make a highly available multiregional AWS environment using transit gateways, a mesh network design is required.
 A mesh design ensures that each transit gateway has a peered connection with every other transit gateway in the environment, so traffic moves across the environment as needed.

 ![](cert-sap/transit-gateway-peering.jpg)

-### AWS Cloud WAN

-- If you need to connect cloud routing and software-defined wide area networks, you can use this to provide a central dashboard for making the connections between your offices, data centers and VPCs.

 ### AWS App Mesh